MicrosoftDocs/power-automate-docs/articles/customapi-azure-resource-manager-tutorial.md

    ms.topic="article"
    ms.tgt_pltfrm="na"
    ms.workload="na"
-   ms.date="12/06/2016"
+   ms.date="05/03/2016"
    ms.author="deonhe"/>

-# Create a custom API using Azure Resource Manager in Microsoft Flow
+# Create a custom API for Azure Resource Manager in Microsoft Flow

-This tutorial demonstrates how to register a Swagger file describing an [Azure Resource Manager (ARM) API](https://msdn.microsoft.com/library/azure/dn790568.aspx) and then connect to it in Microsoft Flow.
+Azure Resource Manager (ARM) enables you to manage the components of a solution on Azure - components like databases, virtual machines, and web apps.
+This tutorial demonstrates how to enable authentication in Azure Active Directory, register one of the ARM APIs as a custom API, and then connect to it in Microsoft Flow.
+This would be useful if you want to manage Azure resources as part of a flow.
+For more information about ARM, see [Azure Resource Manager Overview](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview).

 ## Prerequisites